Quansight/Quansight-website/apps/labs/posts/dont-start-with-good-first-issues.md

 ## Responses to possible objections

-I'd like to respond to some likely objections from readers.
+I'd like to respond to some possible objections from readers.

 > "Fixing a typo can still be useful because it teaches you the contribution process / git workflow and teaches you to build the project locally".